esfand/printit/crtp.md

 # Using Generics To Build Fluent API's In Java #

-Normally when creating a fluent interface we want the ability to chain method calls together in a variety of different orders.
-And often in object oriented programming we put shared functionality in a base class and extend from that.
+Normally when creating a fluent interface we want the ability to **chain method calls together in a variety of different orders**.
+And often in object oriented programming we **put shared functionality in a base class and extend from that**.
 Well unfortunately, in strongly typed languages such as Java these two desires are often at odds with each other.